Toilet Plumbing Do's and Don’ts

 Working with the lid

-Also, if you are experiencing any issues concerning the toilet, you can take off the lid of the tank and give the toilet a flush.
+Also, if you are experiencing any plumbing issues concerning the toilet, you can take off the lid of the tank and give the toilet a flush.
 Also, you will need to ensure that “the flapper” is sealing and that there is enough water in the toilet’ tank to perform a proper flushing.

 Your toilet isn’t a garbage bin

 There’s a reason why garbage bins were invented, and that’s waste disposal.
 Your toilet is not a garbage can and there is no reason why you should treat it like one.
 Even if certain items are labeled as “flushable,” there is a big probability that these items won’t simply disintegrate.
-They can end up blocking your pipes or clogging the toilet.
+They can end up blocking your pipes or clogging the toilet plumbing.

-Always have a plunger
+Always have a plunger to help with your DIY plumbing efforts

 A plunger is always handy, especially during the holiday period when your toilet will see a lot of traffic.
 When dealing with small clogs, a plunger can come in really handy to fix a problem temporarily until you can get onto your local plumber.